Should You Manage the VMPI Integration Through a Visa Facilitator?

 What is a Visa Facilitator?

-Visa Merchant Purchase Inquiry is a platform that allows merchants to share transaction data with issuers to resolve disputes.
+Visa Merchant Purchase Inquiry is a platform that allows merchants to communicate with issuers in real time to resolve disputes.

-During the soft-launch Visa executed in regions like Hong Kong, VMPI was able to deflect at least 14% of disputes.
-However, early adapters have also reported the integration process is strenuous and data collaboration requirements are difficult to comply with.
+During the soft-launch Visa executed in regions like Hong Kong, VMPI was able to resolve at least 14% of disputes.
+However, early adapters have also reported the integration process is complicated and data collaboration requirements are difficult to comply with.

 Visa took this feedback into consideration.
-The solution to these challenges came in the form of Visa facilitators: authorized vendors who can integrate with VMPI on the merchant’s behalf.
+The solution was to create Visa facilitators: authorized vendors who can integrate with VMPI on the merchant’s behalf.

 What are the Technology Requirements for VMPI?